mthiebaux/JSNtemplate/README.md

 ### *Storage*

-TBD: Developing persistent profile and session states using client-side sessionStorage, localStorage, and server-side client profile storage.
+Developing persistent profile and session states using client-side sessionStorage, localStorage, and server-side client profile storage.

 The localStorage allocations persist across system reboot, and can quickly become polluted during app testing and development.
 These can be cleared through the browser's cookies/website-data management tools, listed as 'localhost', 'loca.lt', etc.